AbbaMuxidiin/Excel_Project/Screenshot/README.md

 📊 Project Overview

-Mashruucan waa Student Enrollment Management & Analytics Dashboard oo lagu falanqeeyay xog ardayeed iyadoo la adeegsanayo Microsoft Excel.
+This project is a Student Enrollment Management & Analytics Dashboard developed in Microsoft Excel.

-Ujeeddada mashruucu waa in xogta enrollment-ka laga sameeyo:
+The project focuses on analyzing student enrollment data and transforming raw data into meaningful insights using:

+Data Cleaning

-Data Cleaning iyo Data Quality Analysis
+Data Quality Analysis

 Pivot Tables